laiquet/idtrackerai-enhanced/docs/source/running_idtrackerai.rst

                     (str) Statistical method to compute the background (choices: median, mean, max, min) (default: median) --number_of_frames_for_background
-                    (int) Number of frames used to compute the background (default: 50) --number_of_jobs_for_segmentation
+                    (int) Number of frames used to compute the background (default: 50) --number_of_parallel_jobs
+                    (int) Maximum number of jobs to parallelize segmentation and identification image creation.
+A negative value means using the number of CPUs in the system minus the specified value.
+Zero means using half of the number of CPUs in the system (default: 0)
+--data_policy
-                    (int) Maximum number of jobs to parallelize segmentation (default: -2) --data_policy         (str) Type of data policy indicating the data in the session folder not to beerased when successfully finished a tracking (choices: trajectories, validation, knowledge_transfer, idmatcher.ai, all) (default: all) --identification_image_size
+                    (str) Type of data policy indicating the data in the session folder not to be erased when successfully finished a tracking (choices: trajectories, validation, knowledge_transfer, idmatcher.ai, all) (default: all)
+--identification_image_size
-                    (int) The size of the identification images used in the tracking (default: -1) --number_of_jobs_for_setting_id_images
+                    (int) The size of the identification images used in the tracking (default: -1)
-                    (int) Maximum number of jobs to parallelize identification images creation (default: -2)